KELO-FM

-KQSF (95.7 FM, "95.7 KELO-FM") is an adult contemporary radio station licensed to Dell Rapids, South Dakota; it serves the Sioux Falls, South Dakota area.
+KELO-FM (95.7 FM, "95.7 KELO-FM") is an adult contemporary radio station licensed to Dell Rapids, South Dakota; it serves the Sioux Falls, South Dakota area.
 It first began broadcasting in 1998, under the call sign KSOB.
 The station is owned by Midwest Communications.

 Its studios are located on South Phillips Avenue in Sioux Falls, while its transmitter is located near Baltic.

 History

 The station signed on in 1998, as KSOB with an oldies format as "Q Gold 95.7" owned by LA Media, and later changed to the KSQB-FM call sign in 2001.
 KSQB was also owned by Feller Broadcasting, made up of a partnership of brothers Rob and Nick Feller.
 KSQB gradually tweaked to an adult contemporary format, and dropped the "Gold" from its moniker by April 1, 2004.
 Backyard Broadcasting acquired the station later in September 2006.
 With the growth of the adult hits format in 2005, Q95.7 gradually shifted to adult hits, and began reporting with the format to Arbitron by 2006.

 The station was staffed by The Cartwright Brothers Morning Show and Big Scott Allen.
 Big Scott was also the program director of the station.

 On November 1, 2012, Midwest Communications acquired KSQB-FM and its six sister stations from Backyard Broadcasting at a purchase price of $13.35 million.